riot-ci/RIOT/examples/openthread/README.md

 ## OpenThread on RIOT

-This test demonstrates how to use the [OpenThread](https://github.com/openthread/openthread) open source implementation of [Thread](https://threadgroup.org/) on RIOT.
+This example demonstrates how to use the [OpenThread](https://github.com/openthread/openthread) open source implementation of [Thread](https://threadgroup.org/) on RIOT.
  The [Command Line Interface](https://github.com/openthread/openthread/blob/master/examples/apps/cli/README.md) of OpenThread was ported.
 Please check the [full documentation]